Bartender is making cocktail at bar counter, How to Become a Bartender

 Can you become a bartender even without experience?

 Most veteran bartenders will tell you to take a job as a barback (bartender’s assistant) first if you have no prior experience in bartending.
-As a barback or bartender’s assistant, you will be responsible for doing most of the manual work that happens behind the bar like cleaning and restocking glasses, bottles, kegs, and garnishes.
-This way, you can observe what happens on the job first-hand and gain experience until you’re ready to manage the show on your own.
+As a barback or bartender’s assistant, you will be responsible for doing most of the manual work behind the bar, such as cleaning and restocking glasses, bottles, kegs, and garnishes.
+This way, you can observe what happens on the job first-hand and gain experience until you’re ready to manage the show independently.

 What are the skills needed to become a bartender?